Thomascountz/thomascountz/_posts/2018-03-23-perceptrons-in-neural-networks.md

 f(x) = { x <= b : 0 , x > b : 1 }
 ```

-Were x is our *weighted sum, *and b is our *bias*, 0, in this case.
+Where x is our *weighted sum*, and b is our *bias*, 0, in this case.

 ![](/assets/images/step-function.png)